mpszymanski/echo-mobile-app/README.md

 See the [LICENSE](LICENSE) file for more details.

+## Code Formatting

-## Code Formatting with Prettier
+### JavaScript/TypeScript Formatting with Prettier

-This project uses Prettier for code formatting to ensure a consistent code style across the codebase.
+This project uses Prettier for JavaScript and TypeScript code formatting to ensure a consistent code style across the codebase.

-### Configuration
+#### Configuration

 The Prettier configuration is defined in `.prettierrc.js` and follows the popular Expo style with the following key settings: